 If I could go back in time and tell myself one thing as a new (container) gardener…

-I would say, it’s worth finding a pretty flower pot.
+I would say it’s worth finding pretty flower pots.
 They’re like a good pair of shoes or a nice piece of jewelry.
 They can really elevate the look of your container garden.

 But how do you choose?

 Should you buy big or small flower pots?
 And what if you’re on a budget??
 Flower pot prices can make your head spin.